Nintendo mobile games: Games

 Nintendo has developed several mobile games through both internal development studios such as Nintendo Entertainment Planning & Development (EPD), as well as closely affiliated studios such as Intelligent Systems, with most of these titles being in partnership with DeNA.

-The games here do not include the Pokémon mobile games, which are listed separately at list of Pokémon video games.
+The games here do not include the Pokémon mobile games which have no involvement from Nintendo and are published and licensed by The Pokémon Company, which are listed separately at list of Pokémon video games.

 Miitomo (2016)

 Miitomo was the first mobile app developed through the Nintendo/DeNA partnership, released in March 2016.
 It was a social networking game, having players interact with their virtual Mii avatars and those of others through the My Nintendo service.
 The game used a freemium structure, allowing players to use real-world money to purchase in-game currency (which could also be earned through other in-game actions) that can be then used to buy customization options for the player's Mii within the game.
 Miitomo attracted more than 10 million downloads within a month of its release, though interest waned in the following months.
 Nintendo ended support for the app in May 2018.